Skip to main content

 Available MCP Tools

-The Vibe Kanban MCP server provides the following tools for managing projects, tasks, and task execution:
+The Vibe Kanban MCP server provides tools for managing organisations, projects, issues, workspaces, and task execution.

 Project Operations